-My cabinet (upper) has a solid back and everything has been screwed in place with pocket holes.
-All of this will be later covered with a side panel, but you can see that the solid back will allow me to attach to the wall studs anywhere along the back.
+My cabinet (upper) has a solid back and everything has been screwed in place with pocket hole screws.
+All of this will be later covered with a side panel, but you can see that the solid back will allow me to attach it to the wall studs anywhere along the back.

 Next, I drill pocket holes along the top of the top shelf and the bottom of the bottom shelf (not shown in the image).
-Once the shelves are slid in place, I attach them to the back and the sides with the screws.
+Once the shelves are slid in place, I attach them to the back and the sides with the pocket hole screws.
 And that’s that.
 Easy peasy!

-How to Build Cabinet Boxes – Base…
+How to Build Base Cabinet Boxes – My Method

-All base kitchen cabinets have a standard size of 24″ deep x 34″ high, unless they are custom.
+All base kitchen cabinets have a standard size of 24″ deep x 34″ high unless they are custom.
 Bathroom cabinets are typically 20″ deep. (remember to take into account face frames, if they will be added).